 [END EQUATION]

-In the formula, c0, cr, crj, crjl, … are the correction factors and kr parameters measure the unconfounded impact of the independent variable r on y.
+In the formula, c0, cr, crj, crjl, … are the correction factors, and the kr parameter measures the unconfounded impact of the independent variable r on y.
 The coefficient c0 is the correction when none of the independent variables are present (the product shows that this correction is applied only when all independent variables are absent); the coefficient cr is the correction when the variables are present by themselves; the coefficients crj are the corrections for pair-wise interactions; cijl are the corrections when three independent variables interact; and so on.
-The parameter kr shows the average unconfounded impact of rth independent variable on outcome.
+The parameter kr shows the average unconfounded impact of the rth independent variable on outcome.
 It is calculated as

 [INSERT EQUATION]